 Nowadays, the wealth of a person is not evident through the watch around his wrist, the tie around his neck or the shoes on his feet, but by the plastic in his wallet.
 A credit card often represents a person’s spending ability and credit history.
 Financial institutions transformed what a card represents by issuing cards that have strict requirements and qualifications that are based almost entirely on a person’s enormous assets, high income, relentless spending habits, and excellent credit history.
 A person can pull out one of these elite cards and the retail clerk can assume whether or not this person is wealthy because these luxury cards have become more than just cards for high rollers.
 They are status symbols.

-Here are the top six luxury cards currently available in the United States:
+Here are the six of the top luxury credit cards currently available in the United States:

 Made with titanium, the Centurion is American Express’s most exclusive card.
 It is in the top echelon of luxury plastic in the U.S. as it is represents the most popular status symbol since it is sported by celebrities and the wealthy.
 The prestige accompanied by this card comes with the hefty costs of a $5,000 initiation fee and $2,500 annual fee, which is something that only those with plenty of money can afford to have.
 Becoming a Centurion cardholder is not easily achieved unless you must meet the most important requirement of an annual spending rate of $250,000 or more on an existing American Express Platinum card before being worthy of an invitation.
 Even though the black card seems to be one of the rarest cards in existence, it is estimated that there are approximately 30,000 to 100,000 Centurion members in the world.